Pricing

 • Single-use products

 Some products, like cosmetics, aren’t resellable for safety or hygiene-related reasons.
-If you ask your customer to return them, they’ll end up discarded anyway.
-Instead, let them keep the products that don’t work out for them.
+If you ask your customer to return them, you’ll need to discard them anyway.
+Instead, let shoppers keep the products that don’t work out for them.
 They may end up passing them along to a friend, who’ll become a fan.

 • Minimal value products